Israeli strikes on southern Gaza city of Rafah kill 22, mostly children, as US advances aid package

 The war has killed at least 34,097 Palestinians and wounded another 76,980, according to the Gaza Health Ministry.
 The ministry doesn't differentiate between combatants and civilians in its count.
 It says the real toll is likely higher as many bodies are stuck beneath the rubble or in areas that medics can't reach.

-Israel blames Hamas for civilian casualties because the fighters fight in dense, residential neighborhoods.
+Israel blames Hamas for civilian casualties because the militants fight in dense, residential neighbourhoods.
 The military rarely comments on individual strikes, which often kill women and children.
 The military says it has killed more than 13,000 Hamas fighters, without providing evidence.